 In addition to the Boston Whaler® Limited Warranty for your boat, each component and/or system on your boat has its own warranty that will be found with the specific information and manual for that component.
 The manuals are included with your Owner's Manual Packet.
 Locate and read the individual warranties, then keep them together for easy future reference.

 Contact Phone Numbers and Internet Addresses

 Boston Whaler, Inc.

-877-294-5645 www.bostonwhaler.com
+Phone 1-877-294-5645 Internet www.whaler.com

 United States Coast Guard